 Snakes In The Grass: Stay Informed And Spread The Word

-It’s been said time and time again, the cannabis industry is changing (and fast).
+It has been said time and time again, the cannabis industry is changing (and fast).
 The Weed Activist shines light on this change in a recent column, noting that “we are in a strange matrix in time where cannabis fluxuates between legal and illegal, as well as understood and misunderstood.”

 While the history of cannabis business shows that acceptance for the plant is spreading throughout the nation, the fact remains that it is still illegal under Federal law.
 So, there is limited oversight and even less protections in place to ensure that businesses operate according to a code of ethics.

 Scammers and those knowingly practicing unethical behaviors undoubtedly exist and they are making their way into the cannabis industry at a remarkable rate.
 On that note, some self-policing seems to be in order.
 Not to worry, the cannabis industry has a tight-knit group of good-hearted people sticking together to weed out the bad seeds.
 It’s up to large publications like Medical Jane to get the word out as quickly as possible, to make sure people are informed and being kept in the loop with whats happening at the ground level of the cannabis industry or behind the scenes.